 Coming to the Table is led by an all-volunteer Board of Managers.
 As established in the Operating Agreement (bylaws), at least four board members are descended from people who were enslaved in the U.S. prior to emancipation in 1865, and at least four are descended from people who held, owned or traded enslaved people in the U.S. prior to emancipation in 1865.
 The powers and duties of the Board can be found in Article 3 of the Operating Agreement of CTTT (Click Here).

-Jodie Geddes serves as Vice President of the Board.
+Jodie Geddes serves as President of the Board.
 Jodie was born in Jamaica, West Indies and migrated to the United States at the age of 6.
 Through her experiences as a Caribbean-American immigrant Jodie found herself pushing to have deeper and more intersectional conversations about race, justice, truth telling and healing.
 As a community organizer, writer, and restorative justice healer Jodie seeks to be a home where young people and elders can learn together and create collective community responses to the transformative healing of historical harms built in the legacy and history of slavery.
 Jodie has had numerous articles published on mass incarceration and racism.
 Click here to read more.

-Barbie-Danielle DeCarlo serves as Secretary of the Board.
+Barbie-Danielle DeCarlo serves as Vice President of the Board.
 Barbie-Danielle is a community educator and facilitator who draws on mindfulness practice and uses creative media to engage transformative change worldwide.
 Connecting communities for over two decades, her leadership is invigorated by diverse global life experiences and education, to include broadcast media, teaching STEM (Science, Technology, Engineering, and Math) activities to middle school youth, and providing equity justice education through the Arts.
 She is committed to truth and reconciliation as healing praxis and interested in genealogy activism.
 She attended the University of Washington and studied Geography, Women Studies, and Latin American and Caribbean Studies.
 Passionate about social justice and radio, she co-produces Color Commentary on KSER public radio.

 Dan McBrayer is the founder and facilitator of the Northern Virginia Affiliate Chapter of CTTT, and has also attended Washington, DC, Chapter, Middle Atlantic, and National gatherings.
 He is descended from multiple enslavers from the Southeastern US (especially South Carolina), and likely also from enslaved peoples, according to DNA evidence.
 Having strong interests in racial healing and transformation since the 1990s, Dan has been coming to the table since 2011.
 He was born and raised in and near Tifton, Georgia, and currently resides in Vienna, Virginia, after stops along the way in Charlotte, North Carolina, Athens, Ohio, and Eurasian, Georgia.
 Dan is an international development and humanitarian relief practitioner, with a background in partnerships and outreach, global health, international education, conflict transformation, and public diplomacy.
+He works currently at Peace Corps Headquarters in Washington, DC.

 Gail Parrish’s career for most of the last 30 years has been as a director of race relations and racial justice organizations.
 Much of her work has involved organizing and conducting cross-racial dialogues and other programs between religious congregations, community organizations and businesses.
 Gail is also an award-winning playwright and screenwriter whose work focuses on racial justice and healing.
 Her stage play, Elevator, and her Emmy-nominated screenplay for the movie version of Elevator have been used to spur discussion of racial issues.
 While researching her family’s genealogy Gail learned the identities of both enslaved and enslaver ancestors.
 Making these discoveries and experiencing the strong emotions they engendered reminded Gail of the need for true reconciliation between the disparate parts of each of our histories.
 This is what led Gail to connect with Coming to the Table, which provides a means to safely explore these aspects of ourselves.
 Gail is a native of Chicago and lives in Oswego, Illinois with her husband , Maurice.